When my baby was born, I started thinking about all kinds of grown up things I never thought about before.

 Why does the insurance company do this?
 Because they know some customers feel jipped when their policy expires and they didn’t die.
 They think, “Hey, I paid good money and I didn’t get anything!”

 Which is wrong.
-Of course they got something.
 They got peace of mind for all those years that their family would be taken care of if they died.
-It’s not really the insurance company’s fault they didn’t die.
+It’s not really the insurer’s fault they didn’t die.

 Two things.
 One, the premiums for this type of insurance are way more expensive.
 Double the cost or more.
 Two, since money declines in value over time due to inflation, you’re actually getting back less money when your premiums are refunded because you get no adjustment for inflation.

-So how do you know whether “return of premium” insurance is a good deal?
-How do you determine whether it’s right for you?
+So how do you know whether “return of premium” is a good deal?
+And how do you determine whether it’s right for you?

 First, I’ll assume you already decided whole life insurance isn’t right for you (given it’s not right for 98% of people because of its inferior returns vs. other asset classes, it costing ~10x more than term life, plus all the rules and restrictions for using it).